G-Abhinav01/Aether-notes-app/current_issues.md

 ## 1. Persistent Blank White Screen on Web

-**Issue:** The application displays a blank white screen when run on the web platform (`http://localhost:8081`).
-This issue has persisted despite multiple attempts to resolve it.
+**Issue:** The primary issue is now a persistent `tailwindConfigV3` error with NativeWind, which prevents proper styling.
+The blank white screen issue on the web platform has been resolved.

 **Why it arose:**
 - Initially, it was suspected to be an incorrect `main` entry point in `package.json`.